uttej-git/face-recog/README.md

         NumPy, Pandas

         Tkinter (for GUI)

 ⚙️ How It Works
-        Load known face encodings from the images/ folder
+        Loads known face encodings from the images/ folder

-        Open webcam and detect face using face_recognition
+        Opens webcam and detects faces using face_recognition

-        Compare with known encodings
+        Compares captured face with known encodings

-        If matched, check if attendance can be marked (based on time logic)
+        If matched:

+        Verifies if the attendance window is valid

-        Log name and time to attendance.csv
+        Logs name and timestamp into attendance.csv

-        GUI allows the user to start process with a single button click
+        GUI allows launching attendance with a single button click

+        Automatically prevents re-entry within the same slot

         🏫 Use Case
-        Designed for college classroom or lab attendance.
-Only allows valid entries during:
+        Designed specifically for college classrooms or lab attendance.
+        Only allows attendance marking during:

         🕘 Morning Slot: 9:00 AM – 9:30 AM

-        🕓 Evening Slot: After 6-hour gap, till 4:20 PM
+        🕓 Evening Slot: After a minimum 6-hour gap, up to 4:20 PM

 💡 Future Improvements
         Add admin login for attendance control

         Generate PDF reports

-        Auto email or WhatsApp notifications
+        Enable auto email or WhatsApp notifications

-        Integrate database for persistent storage
+        Integrate with a database (MongoDB/PostgreSQL) for persistent storage

+👨‍💻 Developed By
+Uttej Kumar – B.Tech CSE
+(uttej-git)